-If you are a freelance bookkeeper (or are planning to become one) you need to be aware of some useful habits to ensure success with your bookkeeping business.
-These habits won’t make or break you, but they will help your business run more smoothly and prevent frustration in the long-run.
+If you are a freelance bookkeeper (or planning to become one) you need to be aware of some useful habits to ensure success with your bookkeeping business.
+These habits won’t make or break you, but they will help your business run more smoothly and prevent frustration in the long run.

 Make these seven habits part of your daily work life and you’ll find that your time spent being a freelance bookkeeper is much more productive and satisfying.

-If you would like to develop more highly effective bookkeeping skills and habits, you can now practice by using four sample companies that have been created for you.
+If you would like to develop more highly effective skills and habits, you can now practice by using four sample companies that have been created for you.
 You’ll learn how to handle a set of books from start to finish using real-world business scenarios.
-Developed by a bookkeeper with over 20 years of experience, check it out here.
+Developed by a bookkeeper with over 20 years of experience.